 And what happened to these Samoan Surf Riders?

-“Rudolf lives at Aorere Point in Auckland, Hugo died about two or three years ago, Eddy died last year and Mac died maybe four years ago.
+“Rudolf lives at Aorere Point in Auckland, Hugo died about two or three years ago, Eddie died last year and Mac died maybe four years ago.

 “I don't know what happened to the drummer but his wife died and she was the sister of Rudolf and Hugo.”